bump-sh/docs/src/_guides/bump-sh-tutorials/testing-with-microcks.md

 All of these types of problem and more come together to provide a conformance index, and a conformance score.

 > The Conformance index is a kind of grade that estimates how your API contract (a.k.a API description) is actually covered by the samples you’ve attached to it.
-We compute this index based on the number of samples you’ve got on each operation, the complexity of dispatching rules of these operation and so on… It represents the maximum possible conformance score you may achieve if all your tests are successful.
+We compute this index based on the number of samples you’ve got on each operation, the complexity of dispatching rules of these operations and so on… It represents the maximum possible conformance score you may achieve if all your tests are successful.

 > The Conformance score is the current score that has been computed during your last test execution.
 We also added a trend computation if things are going better or worse comparing to your history of tests on this API.